 As the great artist, Leonardo da Vinci said, “Painting embraces all ten functions of the eye; that is to say, darkness, light, body and color, shape and location, distance and closeness, motion and rest.”

 Concentrating on these characteristics in any work of art can train your brain to focus on the minute details, forcing you to pay greater attention to the small things.
-It works similarly to meditation in that it allows you to open up and feel rejuvenated and focused.
+It works similarly to meditation or true art therapy in that it allows you to open up and feel rejuvenated and focused.

-Simply looking at beautiful wall art allows you space to step out of your busy world, slow your never ending thoughts, and to zone into something beautiful.
+Simply looking at beautiful wall art allows you space to step out of your busy world, slow your never-ending thoughts, increase your self-esteem and self-expression, and zone into something beautiful.

 Reduce Negative Emotions